 What Exactly Nicotine Is?

-Nicotine (found in tobacco) is a highly addictive chemical that contains nitrogen, which is why is hard to quit smoking, and any tobacco products.
+Nicotine (found in tobacco) is a highly addictive chemical that contains nitrogen, which is why is hard to quit smoking and any tobacco products.

 Common tobacco products that contain nicotine are:

-• Cigarettes
+- Cigarettes

-• cigars
+- cigars

-• smokeless tobacco like dip, snuff, chewing tobacco, etc.
+- smokeless tobacco like dip, snuff, chewing tobacco, etc.

-• Hookah
+- Hookah

-• morphine
+- morphine

-• E-cigarettes
+- E-cigarettes

-• Cocaine
+- Cocaine

-• Non-combusted cigarettes
+- Non-combusted cigarettes

 Smokeless tobacco is more prevalent than cigarettes or bidis in India.

-Also, nicotine has a high toxicity in comparison to many other alkaloids such as caffeine.
+Moreover, nicotine has a high toxicity in comparison to many other alkaloids such as caffeine.

-Why Does nicotine products are hard to quit?
+Why Are nicotine products hard to quit?

 Because nicotine changes the way the brain works, causing a craving for more of it.

-Also, triggers endorphins and other neurotransmitters, overtime nicotine makes smokers happy, or pleasurable sensations, which makes smoking highly addictive.
+Over time nicotine makes smokers happy, or pleasurable sensations, which makes smoking highly addictive.

-That is the reason when you try to stop smoking, you experience unpleasant mental and physical changes called nicotine withdrawal.
+That is the reason why when you try to stop smoking, you experience unpleasant mental and physical changes called nicotine withdrawal.

 Facts

-• The number of smokers worldwide increased to 1.1 billion in 2019, with tobacco smoking causing 7.7 million deaths.
+The number of smokers worldwide increased to 1.1 billion in 2019, with tobacco smoking causing 7.7 million deaths.

-• Waterpipe tobacco use is damaging to health in similar ways to cigarette tobacco use
+Waterpipe tobacco use is damaging to health in similar ways to cigarette tobacco use.

-• Over 80% of the 1.3 billion tobacco users worldwide live in low-and middle-income countries.
+Over 80% of the 1.3 billion tobacco users worldwide live in low-and middle-income countries.

-• Tobacco cultivation in India was introduced by the Portuguese in 1605.
 Tobacco was grown in the Kaira and Mehsana districts of Gujarat and later spread to other areas of the country.

 Nicotine effect on the body

-Tobacco isn’t famous for its health benefits.
-But scientists have successfully genetically modified tobacco plants to produce medicines for several autoimmune and inflammatory diseases, including diabetes.
-(2)
+However scientists genetically modified tobacco plants to produce medicines for autoimmune and inflammatory diseases including diabetes (2)

 Nicotine has a wide range of effects on the body.
 Which include: